vdeturckheim/vladimir/README.md

 # Vladimir

-This package does not make any sens.
+This package does not make any sense.